tungstenfabric/tf-transitional-contrail-docs/doc/getting-started-guide/multi-interface-40.rst

 Support for Bonding Options
 ---------------------------

-​Contrail provides support for bond interface options.
+​Tungsten Fabric provides support for bond interface options.
 The default bond interface options are:
 ``miimon=100, mode=802.3ad(lacp), xmit_hash_policy=layer3+4``
-For Contrail 4.0 and later, in the provisioning file bond section, anything other than name and member are treated as a bond interface option, and provisioned as such.
+For release 4.0 and later, in the provisioning file bond section, anything other than name and member are treated as a bond interface option, and provisioned as such.
 The following is an example:

 ::